Teach Your Dog to Come When Called

 4 Steps to Teaching Your Dog to Come

-2. In a low distraction area, begin saying your dog’s name immediately followed by the word “come.”
-Once the dog gets to you, give him a yummy treat.
+In a low-distraction area, begin saying your dog’s name immediately followed by the word “come.”
+Once your dog walks to you, give him a yummy treat.
 Repeat daily for at least a week.

-3. Put your dog on a 20- to 30-foot leash and take him to a medium distracted environment like the front yard, but not the park.
-Let your dog become distracted, then say his name immediately followed by the word “come.”
-When he gets to you, praise and treat lavishly and then let him go back to what he was doing.
+Put your dog on a 20- to 30-foot leash and take him to a medium-distracted environment like the front yard, but not the park.
+Let your dog become distracted, then say his name immediately followed by the “come” cue.
+When he comes to you, praise and treat lavishly and then let him go back to what he was doing.
 Repeat daily for at least a week.

-4. Gradually increase the level and types of distractions as well as the amount of distance between you and your dog until your pup comes to you under all circumstances.
+Gradually increase the level and types of distractions as well as the amount of distance between you and your dog until your dog comes to you under all circumstances.

-Animal Behavior College knows how important conducting a training session in the appropriate environment can be.
-Practicing the “come” cue publicly where it is most likely to be performed gets the dog used to obey this cue even with distractions.
-It is the distraction quotient you want him to ignore and the cue you want a response from.
+Practicing the “come” cue publicly where you’ll most likely use it trains your dog to obey this cue despite distractions.
+It’s the distraction quotient you want him to ignore and the cue you want a response from.

 Leash Your Dog in the Beginning

-Leashing your dog during practice sessions initially effectively allows you to control your pup while he is most susceptible to a distraction.
-Later, when your pup has had enough practice, you can remove the leash and practice with him responding to a food treat, positive reinforcement and, ultimately, only your cue.
-However, before you consider removing the leash, take your dog’s safety into consideration and please be aware of the leash laws in your community.
+Leashing your dog during early practice sessions effectively allows you to control your dog while he’s most susceptible to a distraction.
+Later, when your dog has had enough practice, you can remove the leash and practice with him responding to a food treat, positive reinforcement and, ultimately, only your cue.

 Most Dogs Learn Through Repetition

 Repetition is always important when practicing a new cue.
-Since many professional dog trainers believe teaching your dog to come is one of the most important behaviors, consistency and practice must be highly encouraged.
+Since many professional dog trainers believe teaching your dog to come is one of the most important behaviors, consistency and practice are highly encouraged.